sdman135/Anime_Score_Predictor---Project-3/README.md

 * Cleaned .csv file and removed all hentai.

-* Created Dummies variables, using LabelEncoder, for non-numerical data (for columns : Type, Source, Rating) so we can work with these categorical data.
+* Created Dummies variables, using LabelEncoder wrapped in a custom function, for non-numerical data (for columns : Type, Source, Rating) so we can work with these categorical data.

 ![](images/LabelEncoder.JPG)